 But what makes us go into a shop?
 Is it the goods sold inside, the prices red- tagged, the names on the labels, or none of the above?
 When it comes down to it, why do we put ourselves into positions where all we can think about doing is roller-skating from one store to the next with Gap bags on each arm?

 Or, more relevant, why do we always seem to associate the holidays with shopping binges?
-Of course, we as Americans will forever flock to strip-malls around the holidays to pick up that standard electronic or funny toy, but on a psychiatric level I want to know why we shop
+Of course, we as Americans will forever flock to strip-malls around the holidays to pick up that standard electronic or funny toy, but on a psychiatric level I want to know why we shop where we shop.

 The closest thing to a conclusion that I've come to is one of the most noticeably subliminal ones.
 It's something that we never pick up on, but we always notice no matter where we go and the more eccentric the better.
 It's one of those silly little things that puts a paycheck in someone's hand and a credit card bill in someone else's.